-E71 Following archival recording as required by Condition E70, and before demolition, the Proponent must salvage from heritage items to be demolished, identify options for sympathetic reuse of salvaged material (including integrated heritage displays) on the project or for other options for repository, reuse and display.
-Suitable repository location(s) must be established in consultation with Relevant Council(s).
+E71 The Proponent must salvage material from heritage items identified in Condition E70.
+Following archival recording, the Proponent must identify options for sympathetic reuse of salvaged material (including integrated heritage displays) on the project or for other options for repository, reuse and display.
+Suitable repository location(s) must be established in consultation with Relevant Council(s) (or Registered Aboriginal Parties, where relevant).
 For any State Heritage-listed items or elements suitable for salvage, suitable repository location(s) must be determined in consultation with the Heritage Division of the OEH.

-Any residual items and materials are to be made available, through a process to be developed by the Proponent in consultation with the relevant council(s), to landowners within the locality from where the material originated.
+Any residual items and materials (where appropriate) are to be made available, through a process to be developed by the Proponent in consultation with the relevant council(s), to landowners within the locality from where the material originated.